-9. Agencies should collect data on the operation of marketable permitting programs and consider periodically assessing both the policy effectiveness and economic efficiency of existing marketable permitting programs.
-Agencies should be cognizant that some of the
+Subject to other agency priorities, agencies should collect data on the operation of marketable permitting programs and consider periodically assessing both the policy effectiveness and economic efficiency of existing marketable permitting programs.
+Agencies should be cognizant that some of the data collected may be confidential.

-231 data collected will likely be confidential and should implement procedures for handling 232 this data appropriately.
-233 10.
-To the extent feasible, agencies should release data on permit transactions, prices, and 234 holdings to help the public gauge a market's policy effectiveness and to help parties make 235 efficient decisions in the market.
-Agencies should carefully consider what other data to 236 release.
-237 11.
-Agencies that manage marketable permitting programs should coordinate with other 238 agencies that have specific expertise to improve marketable permitting programs and 239 design more efficient systems in the future.
-Agencies should explore formalizing 240 agreements allocating respective responsibilities or developing standards or policies 241 jointly, where appropriate.
-242 12.
-In order to prevent pre-publication leaks and information asymmetries, agencies using 243 marketable permitting programs should develop communication policies for announcing 244 policy changes or enforcement actions that could influence the permit market.
+- 11. To the extent practicable, agencies should release data on permit transactions, prices, holdings, compliance rates, and other data to help the public gauge a market's policy effectiveness and to help parties make efficient decisions in the market.
+12. Agencies that manage marketable permitting programs should coordinate with other agencies and authorities that have expertise to improve marketable permitting programs.
+13. In order to minimize information asymmetries, agencies should develop communication policies for announcing policy changes or enforcement actions that could influence the - 230 market.